Magadheera: Casting

 After considering several actresses (including Tamannaah) for the princess role, Kajal Aggarwal was selected by Rajamouli as the female lead opposite Ram Charan after conducting a photo shoot in his office.
 Rajamouli said that he wanted to cast her as the female lead in Yamadonga (2007) after her Telugu debut Lakshmi Kalyanam (2007), but she was unavailable.
 He added that he wanted somebody "good looking, who would look like a princess and who had dates available" and finalized her because she met all of these prerequisites.
 After conducting her photoshoot, Rajamouli explained the story and Mithra's characterization to her in 45 minutes.
 He said she needed to treat the hero arrogantly, but do so out of love for the hero.
 Kajal kept this in mind and acted accordingly while playing the dual roles of a princess from 400 years ago and a modern-day college student.
 Kajal called both her roles "unique and challenging".

 Dev Gill was selected to portray the film's antagonist.
 Rajamouli was criticized for selecting him considering Gill's previous film, Krishnarjuna (2008), but remained adamant about casting him.
 He said that he had to cast a good-looking man as the film's villain because the heroine needed to find him trustworthy.
 For this film, Gill had to practice horse riding in Ramoji Film City; Ram Charan was already an experienced equestrian.
 Srihari was cast in his role in the film in early April 2008.
 Kim Sharma was selected to perform one of the two item numbers in the film in early June 2008.
 Saloni Aswani made a cameo appearance in the film and shot for three days.
 She was subsequently signed for Rajamouli's next project, Maryada Ramanna (2010), before Magadheera was even released.

 Rao Ramesh was cast as a tantrik who helps Gill's character in the present era.
 Mumaith Khan was selected for another item number, a remix version of the hit song "Bangaru Kodipetta" from Gharana Mogudu (1992); Gharana Mogudus music was also composed by M. M. Keeravani.
 Chiranjeevi made a special appearance after the song, making Magadheera the first film he appeared in after his entry into politics.
 When Rajamouli suggested the idea of a cameo appearance, Chiranjeevi was initially hesitant till the director narrated the complete sequence and the importance of the song.

-Costume designs
+Costume design

 "The color scheme was decided at the beginning itself with Senthil, Ravinder, and Rajamouli.
 There was a lot of coordination with the sets and the lighting schemes.
 The story has a Rajasthan backdrop so I had to look up old books available and the Internet for references to design the ancient costumes.

 For Yamadonga, there were direct references to get-ups and one had to improvise upon them.
 Whereas here there are no proper references as Magadheera is a fantasy story.
-Though the backdrop is Rajasthan, the references were useful for other characters than the lead protagonists.
+Though the backdrop is Rajasthan, the references were useful for characters other than the lead protagonists.
 One had to imagine, match and put the costumes together for the hero and heroine."